-Comprehensive risk analysis is part of the development of all CellaVision products.
-Complaints are assessed and trended to always improve the safety and quality of products.
+Feedback from customers is assessed and trended to always improve the safety and quality of products.
 Safety is further improved through continuous, structured training of staff and distributors, both online and face-to-face.

-UNEVEN GENDER DISTRIBUTION IN SENIOR POSITIONS
+UEVEN GENDER DISTRIBUTION IN SENIOR POSITIONS

-There is still an uneven gender balance in the management team.
-The risk is that we are not perceived as an equal, attractive employer, so may have difficulty attracting the right profiles and skills.
+There is still an uneven gender distribution within Executive Management.
+The risk is that we are less efficient by being a homogenous group and thereby are not perceived as an attractive employer, which may cause difficulty in attracting the right profiles and skills.